The Conspiratory

 Wealthy financiers plotted a fascist coup against Roosevelt in 1933

-Verdict: Disputed.
-A retired Marine general testified under oath that financiers approached him about a veterans' coup, and a congressional committee said it verified his account — but no one was prosecuted, every named man denied it, and historians still argue over whether it was a real plan or a scheme that never got past talk.
+A retired Marine general testified under oath that financiers approached him about a veterans' coup, and a congressional committee said it verified his account.
+But no one was prosecuted, every named man denied it, and historians still argue over whether it was a real plan or a scheme that never got past talk.

 First circulated